BrightspaceUI/visual-diff/README.md

 The visual diff test reports will be stored in Amazon S3 and the Goldens are stored in the GitHub repository, and added to the current PR branch when initially generated or updated.

 1. Run the following commands with the appropriate secret value.
-For D2L projects, reach out to us to setup (recommended), otherwise use config/keys for your own Amazon S3 bucket and GitHUb repo.
+For D2L projects, reach out to us to setup (recommended), otherwise use config/keys for your own Amazon S3 bucket and GitHub repo.

 ```shell
 travis encrypt VISUAL_DIFF_S3_ID="SECRET" --add --com